 This is a list of cruelty-free companies and the vegan-friendly products they offer.
 If you don’t find the company you are looking for in this list, please enter the company name in the search box to see their status.
 If you still can’t find the specific company you are looking for, please let me know, so that I can contact them.

 Kuretake products can NOT be considered vegan-friendly.

-As at first Kuretake representatives assured us, that their products are cruelty free, they later chose to inform us, that, due to the langauge-barrier, they are not able to understand what cruelty-free means or what animal-testing is.
-Despite claiming to have a look into this matter, no more awnsers were recieved from Kuretake.
+At first Kuretake representatives assured me, that their products are cruelty-free, they later chose to inform me, that, due to the language-barrier, they are not able to understand what cruelty-free means or what animal-testing is.
+Despite claiming to have a looked into this matter, no more replies followed.

 Vegan friendly products: